March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi: Yeah, joy is connected with self-consciousness, self-centeredness, pretty much.
 Because it is something which you have experienced.
 Okay?

 Katagiri Roshi: That’s [a Zen koan]?
-Hitting the han?
-In his whole life?
+Hitting the han, in his whole life?

-Yeah, I can understand.
+Yes, I can understand.
 I don’t know.
 But that is … well if you explain it, you can use the term joyousness.
 But that joyousness which is manifested in his life is something still, and quiet, invisible.
 Because it is very personal.
 Okay?
 Real peaceful joyousness is very personal.
 Is that okay?
 It’s very difficult to tell you, or it’s very difficult to give it to you, to understand it.
 No.

-Same person: So you’re saying there are two kinds of joy, one which is ego, and one which is very quiet, that we don’t understand yet, that isn’t ego.
+Questioner: So you’re saying there are two kinds of joy, one which is ego, and one which is very quiet, that we don’t understand yet, that isn’t ego.

 Do you understand?
 No?

-Same person:A little bit.
+Questioner:A little bit.

-Katagiri Roshi: Okay.
-Good.
+Katagiri Roshi: Okay, good.
 That’s enough.
 [Thank you.]
 [Laughter.]